Minw913/minw913.github.io/_pages/projects.md

   <p style="color: #757575; font-size: 16px;">Sep 02, 2024 – Present</p>
   <p style="margin-top: 10px; margin-bottom: 0;">
   I work remotely at 0.6 FTE per month as a data scientist.
 My main responsibilities include processing and integrating traffic data, developing traffic simulation models and optimization systems.<br>
-  In many ways, the work here is more akin to research, as my supervisor has a strong background in mathematical statistics and the projects frequently involve exploratory methods.
+  In many ways, the work here is more akin to research, as my supervisor has a strong background in mathematical statistics and the projects requires strong knowledge of mathematical statistics and involve exploratory methods.
 I look forward to collaborating with the company's lab to publish the outcomes of our projects if the opportunity arises.<br>
   Currently, I am primarily responsible for two projects:
   </p>
   <div class="two-column">